microsoft/promptflow/docs/dev/error_handling_guidance.md

 1. Flow Definition Error：Node circular

     >*"Flow is defined incorrectly.
 Node circular dependency has been detected among the nodes in your flow.
-Please Kindly review the reference relationships for the nodes **['divide_num', 'divide_num_1', 'divide_num_2']** and resolve the circular reference issue in the flow."*
+Please kindly review the reference relationships for the nodes **['divide_num', 'divide_num_1', 'divide_num_2']** and resolve the circular reference issue in the flow."*

 2. Input Data Error: Type not match